MicrosoftDocs/ai-builder/ai-builder-docs/lobe-export.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-You'll need to export your image classification model from Lobe to Microsoft Power Platform so that you can use it in [Power Apps](https://make.powerapps.com) and [Power Automate](https://flow.microsoft.com/).
+You'll need to export your image classification model from Lobe to Microsoft Power Platform so that you can use it in  Power Apps and Power Automate.

 > [!IMPORTANT]
 > - This is a preview feature.
->
 > - [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]
+> - This feature is being gradually rolled out across regions and might not be available yet in your region.

 ## Export a model to Power Platform